TotalFreedom/TotalFreedomMod/.github/CONTRIBUTING.md

-Visit the wiki page to see the contributing guidelines.
+Visit [https://github.com/TotalFreedom/TotalFreedomMod/wiki/Contributing[the wiki page]] to see the contributing guidelines.